-We only request data that is essential to allow us to support students to the fullest while they are at University.
+We only request data that is helpful to allow us to support students to the fullest while they are at University.
+Where data is requested, an opt-out mechanism is also provided.
 Once students leave the College this information is destroyed in line with the College's Data Retention Policy.
 More information about this can be found on the Official Documents section of the College webpages.